The CIPD’s first comprehensive survey of the UK workforce under our new Job Quality Index

 Be flexible - Wherever possible, accommodate individual preferences on working hours and times.
 As part of this, it's also important to monitor workload and ensure it is manageable within working hours

-Avoid a culture of 'presenteeism' where people feel obliged to work longer hours than are necessary to impress management.
-Find out more on presenteeism in our 2016 Absence management survey report.
+Pay attention to employee well-being - Avoid a culture of 'presenteeism' where people feel obliged to work longer hours than are necessary to impress management.
+Find out more in our Health and well-being at work survey report.

 Treat people fairly - A perception of unfairness, whatever the management view of the issue, is a major cause of voluntary resignations.
 For example, perceived unfairness in the distribution of rewards is very likely to lead to resignations.